Do you wish to understand how to choose a GRP pipe production line, immediately obtain maximum profit, and minimize the risks?

-During the negotiation, and not having had at their disposal any detailed information like that indicated in this report I have written for you, the entrepreneur concentrated all his efforts on obtaining a price reduction, after which he finally decided to sign the contract (with a renown supplier of CFW lines).
+During the negotiation, and not having any detailed information like the one indicated in this report, the entrepreneur concentrated all his efforts on obtaining a price reduction.
+Afterward, he finally decided to sign a contract with a renowned supplier of CFW lines.

-His request was for the implementation of the production %22know-how%22 and offer assistance for the certification of the high-pressure classes, but after I had carried out an audit of the plant, I found problems which had to be confronted and resolved before the transfer of the said know-how for the higher pressures.
-Furthermore, all the downstream and testing equipment had to be modified in order to prepare the complete line for the upgrade, implying costs which were much higher compared to those which would have been associated with a correct initial evaluation and investment.
+His request was for the implementation of the production “know-how” and assistance for the certification of the high-pressure classes.
+After I had carried out an audit of the plant, I found problems that were to be confronted and resolved before the transfer of the said know-how for the higher pressures.
+Furthermore, all the downstream and testing equipment had to be modified in order to prepare the complete line for the upgrade, implying costs that were much higher compared to those which would have been associated with a correct initial evaluation and investment.

-If the right decision would have been taken form beginning the saving would be higher than 1 MIO USD
+If the right decision would have been taken from the beginning, the savings would be higher than 1 MIO USD

-This is a typical example of an investor who, in good faith, followed the incorrect advice offered by the supplier and now he is the one that have to face the market.
+This is a typical example of an investor who, in good faith, followed the incorrect advice offered by the supplier and now he is the one that has to face the market.

-So, in order to respond to the question what type of plant must I purchase, you need to analyse two aspects:
+So, in order to respond to the question of what type of plant I should purchase, you need to analyze two aspects:

-- initially, in what type of market you want to position yourself, for example the civil infrastructure market, industrial market, marine or oil & gas market, or a combination of the said.
-The defining of this market will help you to understand the product demanded by this market segment and to consequently choose the production system;
+- Initially, in what type of market do you want to position yourself?
+For example the civil infrastructure market, industrial market, marine or oil & gas market, or a combination of the said.
+Defining the market will help you to understand the product demanded by this market segment and consequently choose the production system;

-We can generally say that the marine, industrial and oil & gas markets demand small quantities of pipe, of medium to high pressures and with particular technical characteristics, so generally, the pipes need to be produced with the discontinuous filament winding system.
+We can generally say that the marine, industrial, and oil & gas markets demand small quantities of pipe, of medium to high pressures and with particular technical characteristics.
+Generally, the pipes need to be produced with the discontinuous filament winding system.
 This concept is also applicable to the civil infrastructure market but is related to very small quantities and medium to high pressures.

-I will now focus on the civil infrastructure market, for irrigation, potable water distribution, water feeding lines for hydroelectric power stations, etc. I clarified earlier that for these projects, the recommended system is a continuous production line, be it for its high efficiency, be it for the lower costs of the finished product.
+I will now focus on the civil infrastructure market, for irrigation, potable water distribution, water feeding lines for hydroelectric power stations, etc. I clarified earlier that for these projects, the recommended system is a continuous production line, be it for its high efficiency, or the lower costs of the finished product.

 New questions arise when one has to understand how this line should be configured, after receiving a multitude of answers and motivations by the suppliers of such systems.

-I will spread some light on this last issue in this last part of this article.
+I will spread some light on the last issue in the last part of this article.